losizm/scamper/README.md

 The **headerLimit** sets the maximum number of request headers allowed.
 Incoming requests that exceed this limit are sent **431 Request Header Fields Too Large**.

+The **keepAlive** settings enable keep-alive connections using the specified timeout (in seconds) and max requests per connection.

 ### Request Handlers